 - Remain calm as you discuss the situation with your child.

-- Have empathy as you work with your child as a way to model them having empathy for other people.
+- Treat your child with empathy.
+The most important thing is to teach your child to have empathy for others and he can best learn this when he is treated kindly and with empathy.
 One of the main goals is to help your child understand how other people are feeling.

-- Encouraging him to form relationships with other children that are healthy and balanced.
+- Encourage him to form relationships with other children that are healthy and balanced.

-- Helping him develop interests that will give him a sense of capability, responsibility, and positive identity, that will highlight and enhance potential talents and positive attributes.
+- Help him develop interests that will give him a sense of capability, responsibility, and positive identity, that will highlight and enhance potential talents and positive attributes.

 There is actually a third player in most bullying dramas who has not gotten the same amount of attention as the bully and the victim has – this character is the bystander, those children who do not play an active part but who are observers to the scene.